CBN commences sale of forex to BDCs - Nigeria Today

 CBN commences sale of forex to BDCs

-The Central Bank of Nigeria (CBN) started auctioning 250 million dollars to 3147 registered Bureau De Change (BDCs) nationwide on Wednesday.
-Alhaji Aminu Gwadabe, the President, Association of Bureau De Change Operators of Nigeria (ABCON), disclosed this to the News Agency of Nigeria (NAN) on Wednesday in Lagos.
-He said the sale of the foreign […]
+CENTRAL Bank of Nigeria CBN, started auctioning 250 million dollars to 3147 registered Bureau De Change BDCs, nationwide on Wednesday. the President, Association of Bureau De Change Operators of Nigeria ABCON, Alhaji Aminu Gwadabe, disclosed this to this yesterday in Lagos.
+He said the sale of the foreign currency to BDCs would impact positively on […]

+The post CBN commences sale of forex to BDCs appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG